ironhack-labs/lab-advance-querying-mongo/README.md

 ![logo_ironhack_blue 7](https://user-images.githubusercontent.com/23629340/40541063-a07a0a8a-601a-11e8-91b5-2f13e4e6b441.png)

-# MongoDB | Compass CRUD
+# MongoDB | Advanced Querying Mongo

 ## Introduction

 We are back with our queries! :wink:

-We have learned some super useful query operators, that will helps us to make much better queries to retrieve the data we need.
-We will continue using the **Crunchbase** database we used on the last exercise.
+We have learned some super useful query operators, that will help us to make much better queries to retrieve the data we need.
+For this exercise we will use the **Crunchbase** database.

+## Purpose of the exercise

+Practice and write queries to mongo using Mongo CLI.

 ## Requirements